RaMin0/font-awesome-more-sass-rails/README.md

 This gem was built over `font-awesome-sass-rails`, a [gem](https://github.com/littlebtc/font-awesome-sass-rails) by [Hsiao-Ting Yu](https://github.com/littlebtc).

-It supports Rails 3.1.1 and older.
+It supports Rails 3.1.1 and newer.

 ## Installation